lisaogren/url-composer/README.md

 It will also extract the search query if it is present and place it as the last item in the resulting `Array` or in a `query` key in the resulting `Object`.

+Missing optional parameters will result to `null` in the extracted values.

 Lets look at some code to actually see how it works:

 ```js